 To succeed in the program, you will need to be comfortable working in a computer environment and have a good working knowledge of file management, word processing and spreadsheet software applications.

 This is a two-year, applied degree program consisting of two 15-week semesters in year one, followed by a paid practicum in year two.

-The program accepts students into first semester in September as well as January.
+The program accepts students into the first semester in September as well as January.

 Finding a practicum placement is ultimately the student's responsibility; the BGIS program does not place students with organizations.
 We'll make every effort to assist in securing and facilitating a meaningful placement, but students must be prepared to actively establish industry connections and secure their own practicum placement.